giannpelle/AI-lab1-HungryMonkey/README.md

 world5 | unknown | 1'053 nodes | 240 nodes

 (*) euristic function:
-manhattan distance between the agent and the closest goal among the remaining ones
+manhattan distance between the agent and the closest goal among the remaining ones (\*\*)

+(\*\*) EDIT 8 Nov 2020: we found out that the heuristic is actually not admissible, so the A* algorithm will not return an optimal solution to the problem